seanr87/kickoff-kit/Pruner Audit Log.md

 - Issue #18 in seanr87/kickoff-kit: Applied label 'Archive' - Overflow: More than 3 issues in Done status for workstream 'Unknown' (2025-04-27 10:32:12)
 - Issue #2 in seanr87/kickoff-kit: Applied label 'Archive' - Overflow: More than 3 issues in Done status for workstream 'Unknown' (2025-04-27 10:32:13)
 - Issue #4 in seanr87/kickoff-kit: Applied label 'Archive' - Overflow: More than 3 issues in Done status for workstream 'Unknown' (2025-04-27 10:32:14)

+## Pruner Actions - 2025-04-27

+- Issue #1 in seanr87/kickoff-kit: Applied label 'Archive' - Overflow: More than 3 issues in Done status for workstream 'Unknown' (2025-04-27 10:38:37)
+- Issue #20 in seanr87/kickoff-kit: Applied label 'Archive' - Overflow: More than 3 issues in Done status for workstream 'Unknown' (2025-04-27 10:38:38)
+- Issue #7 in seanr87/kickoff-kit: Applied label 'Archive' - Overflow: More than 3 issues in Done status for workstream 'Unknown' (2025-04-27 10:38:39)
+- Issue #14 in seanr87/kickoff-kit: Applied label 'Archive' - Overflow: More than 3 issues in Done status for workstream 'Unknown' (2025-04-27 10:38:39)
+- Issue #3 in seanr87/kickoff-kit: Applied label 'Archive' - Overflow: More than 3 issues in Done status for workstream 'Unknown' (2025-04-27 10:38:40)
+- Issue #15 in seanr87/kickoff-kit: Applied label 'Archive' - Overflow: More than 3 issues in Done status for workstream 'Unknown' (2025-04-27 10:38:40)